 - Enhance or even replace the auditing process

-The blockchain based trading platform will replace the existing TradeNet and TradeXchange platforms that are used for trading and logistics.
+The blockchain based trading platform will replace the existing TradeNet and TradeXchange platforms used for trading and logistics.

 Another project that’s in its second phase is Project Ubin, launched by the Monetary Authority of Singapore (MAS) in conjunction with various financial institutions and technology partners.